 - Lemon juice

-How To Make The Best Tzatziki Sauce
+How To Make Tzatziki Sauce

 The most important part of making Tzatziki is that your cucumber is well drained.
 If it isn’t, your sauce will be too watery.

-Here’s how to make the best homemadeTzatziki:
+Here’s how to make the best cucumber dip:

 How To Store Homemade Tzatziki

-Store your prepared Tzatziki in an airtight container in the refrigerator for up to 5 days.
+Store your prepared Tzatziki dip in an airtight container in the refrigerator for up to 5 days.
 You may notice a little separation after a day or two in the refrigerator.
 If you do, give the sauce a good stir and it should even itself out.

-I don’t recommend freezing Tzatziki for later use.
+I don’t recommend freezing cucumber sauce for later use.
 In my experience the sauce does not freeze well, because the cucumbers tend to get mushy from freezing and thawing.
 However, if you really want to, yes you can freeze it.
 It will not go bad by any means, but it will just not have the same preferred texture.

-More Tips For This Tzatziki Recipe
+More Tips For the Best Tzatziki

 Can I Make Tzatziki Ahead Of Time?